Chicago officer fatally shoots armed black man running away

 Guglielmi posted on Twitter a photograph of what he said was Granton's weapon found at the scene.
 He said that there is physical evidence that the gun had been fired.
 No officer was shot although a sergeant may have suffered a broken ankle during the confrontation.

-The Civilian Office of Police Accountability was investigating the shooting.
 The police department has not released the name or race of the officer involved in Wednesday night's shooting.
-Alioto said the officer has been placed on 30-day administrative leave in line with department
+Alioto said the officer has been placed on 30-day administrative leave in line with department policy.

 The shooting of Granton comes as police have faced intense scrutiny over allegations of excessive force involving black suspects.
 White officer Jason Van Dyke has been charged with first-degree murder in the 2014 shooting of black teenager Laquan McDonald.
 He has pleaded not guilty.
 Release of a video of the shooting of McDonald a year after it happened prompted outrage and calls for Mayor Rahm Emanuel to resign.